13 Nov

 the first AI - art a 2001 painting by Cohen's Aaron.

-The fact that now in the 2020s new media content - the language of the marriage of computing, art-design, and communications is still being forged in this spectrum - now spreading ever-wider with Chat GPT, Open AI, Social Media content-creation, hacking, Influencing, blogging, game-design, short-form video etc etc...
+The fact that now in the 2020s new media content - what Roy Ascott calls Creative Cybernetics - the language of the marriage of computing, art-design, hypertext and communications is still being forged in this spectrum - now spreading ever-wider with Chat GPT, Open AI, Social Media content-creation, hacking, Influencing, blogging, game-design, short-form video etc etc...

 Going to Art College - for a Foundation year - in September 1963 was hugely exciting.
 I had just heard about the Beatles, and heard their first records, and had already -that July - hitch-hiked to Guildford to see a Rolling Stones gig - and three other things - I had been on the 1962 and 1963 Aldermaston marches, was a member of CND, and had seen Citizen 63 - a TV programme about young people like me growing up in Portsmouth - made by a young director called John Boorman

-So, one of the reasons I applied to Portsmouth College of Art, was that the youngsters featured in Citizen 63 seemed quite like me and my few fellow-travellers (ravers, groovers and beats) on the Island - I recognised their choice of clothes, hair-styles, unconventional, exciting life-styles - in fact I identified with them very strongly - and consciously spent my leisure time in Portsmouth looking out for these Citizen 63 groovers.
-And eventually I discovered one of them (Chris Briscoe) at Art College with me...
+So, one of the reasons I applied to Portsmouth College of Art, was that the youngsters featured in Citizen 63 seemed quite like me and my few fellow-travellers (we called ourselves ravers, groovers and beats) on the Island - I recognised their choice of clothes, hair-styles, unconventional, exciting life-styles - in fact I identified with them very strongly - and consciously spent my leisure time in Portsmouth looking out for these Citizen 63 groovers.
+And eventually I discovered one of them (the CGI pioneer Chris Briscoe) at Art College with me...

-The image above is of me and my girlfriend Roz Parker - on the Aldermaston March in 1963, for IW CND - led by the late brilliant protester and intellectual Peter (Pip) Tuck.
+The image above is of me and my girlfriend Roz Parker - on the Aldermaston March in 1963, for IW CND - led by the late brilliant protester and intellectual Peter (Pip) Tuck from Cowes.
 Sue Oldershaw, nee Lewis and Ray Carroll are in the background- there was quite a large contingent from the Island..

 Comments